refena/refena/refena/doc/riverpod.md

 }
 ```

-Use `ViewModelBuilder` or `ViewModelParamBuilder` widgets to dispose providers automatically.
+Use `ViewModelBuilder` or `FamilyViewModelBuilder` widgets to dispose providers automatically.

 ## Access notifiers